Verifying Commits¶

 --witness-keys "did:key:z6Mk...:abcd1234..."

 The --witnesses-required specifies how many witness signatures must be valid.
 If the quorum is not met, verification fails.
+Pass --require-witnesses to fail closed when the signer's root KEL has not reached witness quorum (the default is to warn and continue).

 CI Integration¶